5 Easy Ways to Display Syntax Highlighted PHP Code

 Displaying your PHP scripts in syntax-highlighted form is an excellent way to share source code details directly with your readers.
 Rather than zipping the script and requiring users to download, unzip, and open the file in an editor, displaying your code directly saves you and your visitors time, effort, and hassle.
 Plus, in my opinion, looking at syntax-highlighted PHP code is a beautiful sight, day or night ;)

 In this article, we will explore 5 different ways to display the syntax-highlighted source of your PHP scripts.
 Three of the methods are designed to highlight entire files, and the other two are aimed directly at highlighting individual strings of PHP code.
 All of these methods employ PHP’s built-in syntax highlighter.
+Note that all of the code examples and files for this tutorial are available for free download at the end of the article.

 The PHP Functions